Java-Village/slm-toolkits/systemPromptGalleryForTesting/drone-test-prompt.md

   - for rover_id and drone_id, you should query !tasklist to get the list of available rovers and drones.
   - for position, you should query !db panel position <position> </end_query> (which return x, y, z)
   - for solar_panel_id, you should query !db panel id <solar_panel_id> </end_query>
-  - for task, you must use "clean" or "inspect"
+  - for task, you must use "clean", "inspect", or "check_condition"

   Task Assignment Example: